-The Supervisory Board may request from the Management Board and Management any information or analysis it deems necessary or a presentation on any specific subject.

-Pursuant to the law, the Supervisory Board provides guidelines to the Management Board so that commitments to deposits, sureties or guarantees are validly provided by the company.
+The Supervisory Board asks the Management Board and Management to provide any information or analysis they deem necessary or a presentation on any specific subject.
+In accordance with the law, the Supervisory Board provides guidelines to the Management Board so that commitments to deposits, sureties or guarantees are validly provided by the company.
 The authorisation of the Board is required in every case where a commitment does not meet these conditions.